-Easy Vegetarian Salsa Bean Burgers come together in no time with ingredients you already have in your pantry for a healthy, delicious bean burger.
+Easy Vegetarian Salsa Black Bean Burgers come together in no time with just four ingredients you already have in your pantry for a healthy, delicious bean burger.
 Jump to Recipe keyboard_arrow_down

-Easy Vegetarian Salsa Bean Burgers with just four ingredients you probably already have on hand - canned beans, oats, whole wheat flour, and salsa.
+Salsa Black Bean Burgers with just four ingredients you probably already have on hand - canned beans, oats, whole wheat flour, and salsa.
 You won't believe how easy they are to make and how much flavor they have.

 Luckily this veggie burger is different!
 With just a few ingredients you probably already have at home, you can make a killer vegetarian burger flavored with your favorite salsa.
 The salsa is key here since it adds most of the flavor, so make sure to choose one you love.
 And if your salsa is lacking, just add your favorite spices or fresh herbs to kick things up a notch.

 How to Make Salsa Black Bean Burgers and Easy Swaps

 These are the easiest vegetarian burgers to make since they don't require any extra tools or steps.
 Grab a bowl and a wooden spoon or fork, and you are ready to start.

 - Start by rinsing and draining your canned black beans.
 Make sure to dry them well so that you don't end up with mushy burgers.
 Then grab a wooden spoon or fork and mash the beans.
 You can leave some chunks, but it should be mashed well enough that the burgers will stay together.
 Pantry swaps: You can use any homemade or canned beans in this recipe - chickpeas, white beans, pinto beans, kidney beans, or others.